dppalomar/riskParityPortfolio/README.md

 [![CRAN Downloads](http://cranlogs.r-pkg.org/badges/riskParityPortfolio)](http://cran.r-project.org/package=riskParityPortfolio)
 ![CRAN Downloads Total](http://cranlogs.r-pkg.org/badges/grand-total/riskParityPortfolio?color=brightgreen)

 *riskParityPortfolio* provides tools to design portfolios that follow the risk parity criteria.
-More precisely we implement a Newton method proposed by Spinu (2013), which formulates the risk parity as a convex problem and therefore a unique solution is available.
+More precisely we implement a Newton method proposed by Spinu (2013) and a Cyclical method proposed by Griveau-Billion (2013), which formulate the risk parity as a convex problem and therefore a unique solution is available.
 For general, usually nonconvex formulations, we implement the successive convex approximation method proposed by Feng & Palomar (2015).

 ## Installation